DuffyFay/BMI-caculation/README.md

 ## MultiplicationTable

 The `MultiplicationTable` program generates a multiplication table and prints it to the console.
 It's a simple yet educational example that showcases nested loops and formatting in Java programming.
 The program starts by printing the header and column labels, followed by a formatted grid of multiplication results from 1x1 to 9x9.
 It serves as a great introductory code snippet for those learning about loops and basic formatting in Java.

 Key features:

+Demonstrates the use of nested loops for table generation.
+Utilizes printf for neatly formatting the multiplication results.
+Enhances understanding of control structures and console output manipulation in Java.

+## GreatestCommonDivisor

+The `greatestCommonDivisor` program prompts the user to input two integers and calculates their Greatest Common Divisor (GCD).
+The GCD of two integers is the largest positive integer that divides both numbers without a remainder.
+This program employs a simple iterative method to find the GCD.

+Key features: